29 Pictures That Make Orders to Fort Bragg Look Good

 North Carolina is made up of 3 major geographic regions: the Mountains, the Piedmont, and the Coastal Plains.

-The Western side of the state contains the mountains and you absolutely cannot be stationed at Fort Bragg without taking at LEAST one trip to the Blue Ridge Mountains.
+The Western side of the state contains the mountains and you absolutely cannot be stationed at Fort Liberty without taking at LEAST one trip to the Blue Ridge Mountains.
 Chasing waterfalls, seeing the views along the Blue Ridge Parkway, and picking apples should all be on your to-do list!

 (Looking Glass Falls in the Pisgah National Forest is gorgeous any time of year, but especially in the fall!)